Mochacola500/CoH2-Autohotkey/README.md

 - [AutoHotkey Download](https://www.autohotkey.com/download/)

 # Batch Steam
-1. Copy and Paste files to the company of heroes 2 folder.
+1. Copy all files in ahk folder to the company of heroes 2 folder.
 1. Right click the company of heroes 2 title and select Properties.
 2. On the General, Enter the Launch options.